Between beaches, ports and the Breton countryside

 Together with the forest of the Abbey of Saint-Maurice, the ensemble offers long walks to enjoy nature, fauna and flora.

-Last but not least, the 17-metre-long Kergoustance covered alley features a funerary chamber split in two, where a Gallo-Roman urn was discovered in the 19th century.
-Legend has it that this dolmen was home to korrigans who invited the elderly and men to dance with them.
+Last but not least, the 17-meter-long Kergoustance covered alley features a funerary chamber split in two, where a Gallo-Roman urn was discovered in the 19th century.
+According to legend, this dolmen was home to korrigans who invited the elderly and men to dance with them.

 What to see around Moëlan-sur-Mer?